 Concordia will grant credit for military educational experiences in accordance with the recommendations of the American Council on Education.
-Student will need to provide the Registrar's Office with:
+Student will need to provide the Student Registration and Records' Office with:

 - a Joint Services Transcript or, - a Community College of the Air Force (USAF) transcript.